RobertLSchwartz/RobertLSchwartz.github.io/_pages/about.md

 ### About

 Hello!
 Welcome to my personal website.

-In an attempt to be mainstream, I figured I would host some of my involvements and personal projects on the web.
+Here I host various things pertaining to my background and personal and professional involvements.<br>

 Feel free to take a look around and see what you like.
-If you have any questions or would like to collaborate on a project, research paper, or just wanna chat, don’t hesitate to reach out!
+If you have any questions or would like to collaborate on a project, research paper, or just wanna chat, please don't hesitate to shoot me an email.<br>

-* 2 1/4 cups all-purpose flour
-* 1 teaspoon baking soda
+**My Background**<br>
+Undergraduate Education<br>
+B.S.
+Finance and Legal Studies<br>
+*Indiana University of Pennsylvania*<br>

+*[insert photo of my in SMIP]